What are the benefits of SBT?

 Lactate is a biomarker that is produced during exercise.
 It is produced through the glycolytic pathway, when there is too much pyruvate than can be oxidised aerobically.
-As blood lactate levels increase it demonstrates that the body is using increased contributions from the anaerobic energy systems to sustain the current level of work.
-It can be used as an indirect marker to measuring these metabolic changes, and as a useful index of exercise intensity.
+As blood lactate levels increase it demonstrates increasing use of anaerobic energy systems to sustain the level of work.
+Lactate can be used as an indirect marker to measure metabolic changes and as a useful index of exercise intensity.

-SBT uses this data from lactate to analyze efficiency across 8 different energy systems that your body uses as fuel to burn during activity.
-SBT utilizes world leading physiological profile testing (PPT) and analysis systems developed in the USA to assess your metabolism, exercise physiology, biochemistry, and bioenergetics to optimize your sporting performance.
+SBT uses this lactate data to analyze efficiency across 8 energy systems that your body uses as fuel for activity.
+SBT utilizes world leading physiological profile testing (PPT).
+The PPT system was developed in the USA to assess metabolism, exercise physiology, biochemistry, and bioenergetics to optimize sporting performance.

 I’m not an elite athlete, can SBT benefit me?

 The great thing about SBT is that anyone can benefit from it.
-It doesn’t matter if you are a world class athlete or someone who has just got into training for their first event, the principles behind SBT remain the same.
-We are optimizing your individual performance based on your physiological capabilities.
-We can’t make everyone a world record breaker, but we can ensure that everyone is getting the most out of their training, reduce the risk of overtraining, and make sure their systems are primed for the requirements of their training.
+It doesn’t matter if you are a world class athlete or have just started training for your first event.
+Across all sports and sporting levels the principles behind SBT remain the same.
+SBT optimizes your individual performance based on your physiological capabilities.
+Using SBT won’t make everyone an Olympian, but it can ensure that everyone is maximizing their training.
+It reduces the risk of overtraining, and makes sure systems are primed for the requirements of training.

 What are BioEnergetic Power Scores (BEPS)?